dmmaltos/Tic-Tac-Toe/README.md

 # Project Goals

-* Print a tic-tac-toe style game board which updates according to user input for moves
+* Print a tic-tac-toe style game board which updates according to user input for the player moves
 * Correctly read user input for player moves
 * Implement a win check feature which notifies when the game is over once a player wins, along with announcing the winner